4 Ways to Know You're Using HIPAA Compliant Telehealth

 Only authorized people have access to ePHI

-One major way to know if you are using a HIPAA compliant telehealth platform is that only authorized users are logging in and attending appointments.
+One major way to know if you are using a HIPAA compliant video platform is that only authorized users are logging in and attending appointments.
 This ensures that access to the communication of medical data is restricted to a user database system — an important part of HIPAA compliance.
 There are a few important ways a HIPAA compliant telehealth provider would accomplish this:

 - Two-Factor Authentication – Two-factor authentication is the ideal way to ensure that ePHI is securely protected.
 Successful two factor authentication consists of the following: